 Motivation and related work (Non-normative)

-Based on existing [DSS-v1.0] and emerging [DSS-v2.0] standards for digital signature services as well as the [eIDAS] regulation on electronic identifcation and trust services, there is a growing ecosystem consisting of providers and consumers of a variety of digital signature related services, which raises the demand for a normalised discovery and provision of service-related metadata.
+Based on existing [DSS-v1.0] and emerging [DSS-v2.0] standards for digital signature services as well as the [eIDAS] regulation on electronic identification and trust services, there is a growing ecosystem consisting of providers and consumers of a variety of digital signature related services, which raises the demand for a normalised discovery and provision of service-related metadata.

 While there are already standards for the handling of service-related metadata for services for exchanging business documents (see [BDX-SMP-v1.0] and [BDX-SMP-v2.0]) or identity management services (see [SAML-MD], [RFC8414] and [OIDC-MD]), there is currently no comprehensive metadata standard for digital signature services, but only first steps towards filling this gap (see [CSC-v1.0], [TS119432] and [TS119512]).